UdayaLakmal/Android_RecyclerView_Drag_Swipe/README.md

-# Android RecyclerView Drag Swipe ReArrange items.
+# Android RecyclerView drag swipe rearrange items.
 Basic example of using  drag &amp; drop and swipe for RecyclerView.

 This is basic example of  swipe & drag and drop support for RecyclerView without any additional libraries.
 Based on [Android-ItemTouchHelper-Demo](https://github.com/iPaulPro/Android-ItemTouchHelper-Demo).